-Pull on Team Level Doesn’t Automatically Scale to Portfolio
+Pull System on Team Level Doesn’t Automatically Scale to Portfolio

 In reality, applying pull effectively is easy only on a small scale.
 When you try to maintain a pull system on a project or even company level, things get tricky.

 You break down large projects and delegate the different types of assignments among your departments.
-Your team starts working more efficiently and tasks start moving faster.
-Everybody starts pulling work and eventually your system becomes a chaos.
+Your team starts working more efficiently, and tasks start moving faster.
+Everybody starts pulling work, and eventually, your system becomes chaos.

-This is usually caused by a lack of focus due to low visibility and an absence of WIP limits on the portfolio level.
+A lack of focus usually causes this due to low visibility and an absence of WIP limits on the portfolio level.
 Even if you have mapped your process and are actively applying Kanban, visualizing and limiting your workflow on a global level remains a challenge.

-Your departments work on their distinctive Kanban boards and pull task after task without seeing the bigger picture or even considering the capacity of their colleagues.
+Your departments work on their distinctive Kanban boards and pull task after task without seeing the bigger picture or even considering their colleagues' capacity.

-As a result, you may face an unpleasant phenomenon – efficient workflows on the team level and inefficient process caused by bottlenecks created by uneven capacity between the teams.
+As a result, you may face an unpleasant phenomenon – efficient workflows on the team level and inefficient processes caused by bottlenecks created by uneven capacity between the teams.

 Thankfully there is a way to avoid all these problems.
 It lies in applying the Portfolio Kanban method.
 It is a lesser-known approach for managing your pull system on a global level by visualizing and putting in order the dependencies in your process.